rtgarden/minecraftacademy/farming/farms.md

 saplings can be planted or used as furnace fuel

+wood can be smelted into charcoal

 saplings are position dependent: only grow when chunk is loaded meaning player is nearby

+using shears you can gather leaf blocks

+breaking leaf blocks or waiting for them to decay may yeild saplings

+when breaking dark oak apples may be dropped as well as saplings

 Coco Farm
 ==========